cyberneuron/RT-CNN-Vis/README.md

 optional arguments:
-  -h, --help         show this help message and exit --stream STREAM    Video stram URI, path to video or webcam number based on
+  -h, --help         show this help message and exit --stream STREAM    Video stram URI, webcam number or path to a video based
-                     which the network is visualized --network NETWORK  Network to visualise (VGG16,ResNet50 ...)
+                     on which the network is visualized --network NETWORK  Network to visualise: One of built in keras applications (VGG16,ResNet50 ...) or path to .h5 file
 ```

+For example, one could visualize YOLO by creating it's translation to Keras as described in https://github.com/qqwweee/keras-yolo3  and then by passing path to .h5 file using --network parameter.

 <!-- #### With Docker Compose

 ```